-While the Canary Islands might have a little bit of a reputation for all-inclusive family holidays spent lounging by the pool, there’s plenty to see and do outside of your resort.
+While it might have a bit of a reputation for all-inclusive holidays spent lounging by the pool, there’s plenty to see and do on the island.
 Trust me.

 Hike the Caldera Blanca

-It’s also called the “White Crater”, formed by a single eruption that created the widest crater on the island at 1,200 metres across.
-It rises dramatically out of a sea of black lava rock, creating quite the impression.
+That eruption resulted in the widest crater on the island at 1,200 metres across, one that rises dramatically out of a sea of black lava rock.

-Don’t stress if you’re a hiking noob, though — the ascent is gradual, so most consider this an easy 5.9-mile loop trail.
+Don’t stress if you’re a hiking noob, though — the ascent is gradual, so most consider this a moderate 5.9-mile (9km) loop trail.

 Admire the Beauty of Timanfaya National Park

 This isn’t your granny’s succulent garden.
-Actually, it’s César Manrique’s.
+Actually, it’s famous Lanzarote architect César Manrique’s.

-Sitting pretty in the village of Guatiza, the Jardín de Cactus was a quarry where they first extracted volcanic sand and spread it on the cultivated areas to help them retain moisture.
+Sitting pretty in the village of Guatiza, the Jardín de Cactus used to be a quarry where they extracted volcanic sand to spread it on cultivated areas to help them retain moisture.

-There are spindly asparagus spears, towering saguaros, and spiky soccer balls with pools of black volcanic sands and red rocks between them.
+I wasn’t quite sure what to expect from my visit – on the face of it, a cactus garden sounds like it could be a bit of a snooze, but the reality was anything but.
+There were spindly asparagus spears, towering saguaros, and spiky soccer balls with pools of black volcanic sands and red rocks between them.